 The statewide deer population was estimated to be 500.

-A Rockford deer herd was reported to be considerably large, and doing heavy damage to the woods.
-(Leopold et al, 1947).
+A Rockford deer herd was reported to be considerably large and doing heavy damage to the woods (Leopold et al, 1947).

-From the 1940s to the 1960s, deer were live trapped from Alexander County (Horseshoe Lake Waterfowl Refuge) and from Ogle and Winnebago counties and transported to sites in southern Illinois’ Shawnee National Forest.
+From the 1940s to the 1960s, deer were live-trapped from Alexander County (Horseshoe Lake Waterfowl Refuge) and from Ogle and Winnebago counties and transported to sites in southern Illinois’ Shawnee National Forest.
 A 1941 article from the Department of Conservation’s publication Illinois Conservation reported that in a census of 15 species of big game throughout the United States, Illinois ranked 46th in the number of white-tailed deer (our only big game), with a total of 365 animals.
-The article stated that Illinois would like to have more deer, however, due to intensive agriculture and lack of large areas that are not populated, this would seem impossible.
+The article stated that Illinois would like to have more deer, but that due to intensive agriculture and lack of large areas that are not populated, this would seem impossible.

 Attempts were made to establish a deer census in Illinois between 1949 and 1951.
-In 1949, Conservation Officers reported that deer had been observed in 62 of Illinois’ 102 counties.
-By 1950 that number had risen to 68 counties and the statewide deer population was estimated to be 3,100.
+In 1949, Conservation officers reported that deer had been observed in 62 of Illinois’ 102 counties.
+By 1950 that number had risen to 68 counties, and the statewide deer population was estimated to be 3,100.
 Fourteen deer trapped on Horseshoe Island Refuge were released in Fayette County in 1950 (Delich, 1989).

 Conservation Officers noted the greatest number of deer occurred in north central Illinois around the Severson and Funderburg estates, with the second largest herd located in the Shawnee National Forest in southern Illinois (Pietsch, 1954).

-During the 1950s and 1960s, a block of counties in east central Illinois were the last to report deer sightings.
+During the 1950s and 1960s, a block of counties in east-central Illinois were the last to report deer sightings.
 Black prairie soil in these counties was intensely farmed, and very little habitat was available to the deer for cover, browse, and areas to raise young.